 Kristian: Yes.
 Yes.
 Trying to managing on your own has you stuck in this perspective swap.
 So, it is your perspective alone looking at the challenge or whatever.

-Kristian: And so your perspective is based on what could possibly be erroneous information.
+Kristian: And so your perspective is based on what could be erroneous information.
 So then, someone in my position is offering a perspective that the individual may have never considered.
 And so I agree if, you know, if you can simply look at your challenge from a different angle and a different perspective then it gets the gears turning in your mind realizing that, “Oh, well, maybe not everything I think about it isn’t actually true”.

-Host: You seem to be like a very relaxed person.
+Host: You seem to be a very relaxed person.
 Speaking to you for about, you know, off the air and, you know, during our podcast as well you give off a very relaxed, very great almost somewhat Crispin Glover vibe. (laughing) Is that natural?
 Has that been there forever or did you acquire this?

 Kristian: It’s acquired.
 There was a time in my past where I was very scientifically informational-based in my thinking.

 Kristian: So, I would hear something from someone that my research told me wasn’t true and I would sort of attacking them in a way and they can feel small for not knowing the truth.
-And so I realized after reading a couple like self-development books that it’s more important to be kind than to be right.
+And so I realized after reading a couple of self-development books that it’s more important to be kind than to be right.
 And so that was a big mindset shift for me.
 Like I would see people struggling with certain guessing their way through life and I would stand up on my soapbox and point down at them, metaphorically, and say, “You know what, this is how you need to think”.
 And so, that doesn’t work.
 When we’re told what to do, typically we rebel against that information, whatever the information is.
 So, the mindset shift that I went through was that information isn’t everything.
 It’s really the tie to the emotion that makes everything work when it comes to change.
-So, I didn’t get that for a long time and I, you know, I would get in these heated arguments and, you know, like I say I sort of stand up on my soapbox and preach in away. (laughing) And I was very intense and very overbearing and overwhelming and I was, I can say straight up, I was a jerk to some people and I, you know, I have some regretful feeling about how I handled a lot of those conversations.
+So, I didn’t get that for a long time and I, you know, I would get in these heated arguments and, you know, like I say I sort of stand up on my soapbox and preach in a way. (laughing) And I was very intense and very overbearing and overwhelming and I was, I can say straight up, I was a jerk to some people and me, you know, I have some regretful feeling about how I handled a lot of those conversations.
 So, learning that it is more important to be kind than to be right helped me start that mindset change.
 My family, my friends noticed this change as drastic and that it was…Some noticed this as an improvement, some people, I believe, some people saw me becoming way more real and…

 Host: Did that scare people?